A course on understanding, describing, and reasoning about large software systems.

 The course will consist of a combination of lectures, invited presentations, and in-class activities including student presentations.
-The lectures will be low on slideware and require advanced reading and code browsing.
-The course will involve a major project: the reverse-engineering and production of architectural documentation for an open-source system, along the lines of the DESOSA 2015 project.
+The occasional lectures will be low on slideware and require advanced reading and code browsing.
+The course will involve a major project: the reverse-engineering and production of architectural documentation for an open-source system.

-The final grade will take into account attendance and participation (5% + 5% bonus), one warm-up assignment (10%), 12 progress mini-quizzes (10%), a midterm exam (20%), and a project (55%).
+The final grade will take into account attendance and participation (10%), one warm-up assignment (10%), progress mini-quizzes (10%), a midterm exam (20%), and a project (50%).
 The project will be split up into multiple deliverables.
-The project will be done in groups of three or four depending on the final class size.
+The project will be done in groups of three to five students depending on the final class size.

 COMP 529 is a four-credit course and consistently with the McGill definition of one credit, making the most of it will require weekly efforts along the following pattern: 3 hours of in-class work, 3 hours of independent reading, 6 hours of practical work.
 Just like for most engineering-related activities, success will depend in large part on good time management.